mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/08/day-201/">August 08, 2017</a></small></div>
 <p><strong>Read the Draft of the Climate Change Report</strong>.
-The draft report by scientists from 13 federal agencies concludes that Americans are feeling the effects of climate change right now.  (<a href="https://www.nytimes.com/interactive/2017/08/07/climate/document-Draft-of-the-Climate-Science-Special-Report.html">New York Times</a>)</p>
+The draft report by scientists from 13 federal agencies concludes that Americans are feeling the effects of <a href="/trump-epa/">climate change</a> right now.  (<a href="https://www.nytimes.com/interactive/2017/08/07/climate/document-Draft-of-the-Climate-Science-Special-Report.html">New York Times</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/08/day-201/">August 08, 2017</a></small></div>
-<p><strong>The USDA is censoring the use of "climate change" and advising staff to use the phrase "weather extremes" instead</strong>.
-A series of emails from February between staff at a USDA unit that oversees farmers’ land conservation shows the incoming Trump administration's impact on language by federal employees around climate change.
-Instead of “climate change adaption," staff were told to use “resilience to weather extremes.”
+<p><strong>The USDA is censoring the use of "<a href="/trump-epa/">climate change</a>" and advising staff to use the phrase "weather extremes" instead</strong>.
+A series of emails from February between staff at a USDA unit that oversees farmers’ land conservation shows the incoming Trump administration's impact on language by federal employees around <a href="/trump-epa/">climate change</a>.
+Instead of “<a href="/trump-epa/">climate change</a> adaption," staff were told to use “resilience to weather extremes.”
 Instead of “reduce greenhouse gases," use "build soil organic matter, increase nutrient use efficiency." (<a href="https://www.theguardian.com/environment/2017/aug/07/usda-climate-change-language-censorship-emails">The Guardian</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/04/day-197/">August 04, 2017</a></small></div>
-<p><strong>The Trump administration will notify the United Nations today that the US intends to withdraw from the Paris climate change agreement</strong>, despite planning to participate in UN climate negotiations later this year.
+<p><strong>The Trump administration will notify the United Nations today that the US intends to withdraw from the Paris <a href="/trump-epa/">climate change</a> agreement</strong>, despite planning to participate in UN climate negotiations later this year.
 Under the terms of the Paris deal, the US can’t fully withdraw until one day after the next presidential election. (<a href="https://www.nytimes.com/2017/08/04/climate/us-to-join-climate-talks-despite-planned-withdrawal-from-paris-accord.html">New York Times</a> / <a href="http://www.politico.com/story/2017/08/04/trump-notice-withdraw-from-paris-climate-deal-241331">Politico</a>)</p>